cargo-bins/release-rust/README.md

 ### Custom build: meson

 Here's a hypothetical configuration for [a project][pods] which uses [meson] to build.
-The [post-setup hook](#hooks) is used to install meson, and the project's dependencies.
+A [post-setup hook] is used to install meson, and the project's dependencies.
 Finally, the `package-files` option is used to gather the build outputs to package, as the meson build won't have put anything in the places the action expects to find them.
 Note that this example doesn't provide a `crates-token`, so the action won't publish to crates.io.

 [meson]: https://mesonbuild.com
 [pods]: https://github.com/marhkb/pods